sarashamas/docs-calendar/docs/api/provider/rest_routes/get_routes/js_eventcalendar_getevents_route.md

 ---
-sidebar_label: Get /events
+sidebar_label: GET /events
-title: Get /events
+title: GET /events
-description: You can learn about the Get /events route in the documentation of the DHTMLX JavaScript Event Calendar library.
+description: You can learn about the GET /events route in the documentation of the DHTMLX JavaScript Event Calendar library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Event Calendar.
 ---

-# Get /events
+# GET /events

 ### Description